adnankp009/Hospitality-revenue-analysis-Power-Bi/README.md

 # Hospitality Revenue Analysis Project

 ## Overview
-This project presents a comprehensive revenue analysis for Atliq Grands, a luxury hotel chain.
+This project presents a comprehensive revenue analysis for a luxury hotel chain.
 The analysis is conducted using Microsoft Power BI, providing interactive visualizations and insights into key performance metrics in the hospitality domain.

 ## Data Visualization
 The Power BI dashboard includes several key components: